 Vision and long-term targets

-People are empowered to claim their human rights.
+Goal 1: People are empowered to get their civil and political rights

-- People get increased access to legal aid.
+- People get increased access to legal aid

-- People get increased access to information.
+- People get increased access to information

 - The implementation of human rights is improved.

-Local human rights defenders are empowered
+Goal 3: Local human rights defenders are empowered

 - The protection of human rights defenders at risk is improved.